Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Temporal Graphs

 Therefore, from Theorem \ref{thm:hardApprox} and using the approximation hardness result of the MAX-IS \cite{Hastad96,Berman99} problem, we conclude that, there is no $\frac{1}{n^{1-\epsilon}}$, for any $\epsilon > 0$, factor approximation algorithm for the MAX-0-1-TMT-MULT problem unless NP = ZPP.
 From this result for a rooted temporal tree, we get the following result:

-\begin{corollary} There is no $\frac{1}{n^{1-\epsilon}}$, for any $\epsilon > 0$, factor approximation algorithm for the problem of finding maximum 0-1 timed matching problem in temporal graphs when each edge is associated with multiple time intervals. \end{corollary}
+\begin{corollary} There is no $\frac{1}{n^{1-\epsilon}}$, for any $\epsilon > 0$, factor approximation algorithm for the problem of finding maximum 0-1 timed matching problem in temporal graphs when each edge is associated with multiple time intervals unless NP=ZPP. \end{corollary}